Reddit SEO: Why Conversations Are Your Brand's Secret Weapon

 Building quality consensus for AI and search visibility

-A handful of mentions in highly authoritative editorial sources carries significantly more weight than dozens of scattered references in low-authority spaces.
+A common misconception is that brands simply need "more mentions" for improved visibility.
+This actually misunderstands how both search engines and AI platforms operate.
+A handful of mentions in highly authoritative sources carries significantly more weight than dozens of scattered references in low-authority spaces.
 AI systems consistently cite certain types of sources, and showing up there matters far more than appearing everywhere.

 This is precisely how effective Digital PR has always worked.
 It's never been about coverage in every publication.
 It's about securing the right coverage in the right places that establish genuine authority.
-Link building still matters enormously - but the natural backlinks that matter most are those earned through genuine value and authoritative mentions, not forced or spammy links.
+Link building matters enormously - but the natural backlinks that matter most are those earned through genuine value and authoritative mentions, not forced or spammy links.

 What this means for marketing teams